Photonic Freeze-In: Phenomenology and Constraints

 \subsection{Astrophysics}

 The leading astrophysical constraints on the operators in \cref{eq: DM-photon interaction scalar,eq: DM-photon interaction fermion} arise from stellar observations, such as the populations of horizontal branch stars and the neutrino signal associated with SN1987A.
-These give bounds on the energy-loss via the production and escape of dark matter from the relevant stellar region, which is quantified via the rate of energy-loss to dark matter per unit mass, $\epsilon_{\chi}=\sum_i \epsilon_{\chi}^i$, where the sum is over all contributing production processes.
+These give bounds on the energy loss via the production and escape of dark matter from the relevant stellar region, which is quantified via the rate of energy loss to dark matter per unit mass, $\epsilon_{\chi}=\sum_i \epsilon_{\chi}^i$, where the sum is over all contributing production processes.
 For horizontal branch stars, we impose the bound $\epsilon_{\chi}\lesssim 10$~erg g$^{-1}$ s$^{-1}$ for $T=10^8$~K $\simeq 8.6$\,keV and $\rho=10^{4}$~g cm$^{-3}$~\cite{Raffelt:1996wa}.
 The neutrino signal detected following SN1987A provides a similar, approximate constraint of $\epsilon_{\chi}\lesssim 10^{19}$~erg g$^{-1}$ s$^{-1}$, assuming average progenitor core conditions of $T=30$\,MeV and $\rho=3\times10^{14}$~g cm$^{-3}$~\cite{Raffelt:1996wa}.

-The most important process contributing to energy-loss is $\gamma\gamma\to \chi\chi$.
+The most important process contributing to energy loss is $\gamma\gamma\to \chi\chi$.
 We also considered dark matter production via the \textit{Primakoff-like} process ($\gamma X \rightarrow \chi \chi X$) and nuclear bremsstrahlung ($N N \rightarrow N N \chi \chi$), but found both were over an order of magnitude less efficient than photon annihilation for the same $\Lambda_{s,f}$ (see App.~\ref{app: stellar energy-loss}).

 For the scalar dark matter operator in \cref{eq: DM-photon interaction scalar}, the energy-loss rate per unit mass via photon annihilation is given by

 where $T$ and $\rho$ are the local stellar temperature and density.
 The function $F_s(m_{\chi}/T)$, defined in App.~\ref{app: stellar energy-loss}, is $\mathcal{O}(1)$ when $m_{\chi}\lesssim T$ and exponentially decays for $m_{\chi}\gg T$.
 For dark matter masses lower than the relevant core temperature, horizontal branch stars then exclude $\Lambda_s \lesssim 12.1$\,GeV, while SN1987A excludes $\Lambda_s\lesssim 86.1$\,GeV.
 The latter limit is shown in grey in Figs.~\ref{fig: FI results} and ~\ref{fig: proton direct detection}.
 These limits do not extend to arbitrarily low $\Lambda_{s}$, as the dark matter will become trapped and thermalise within the stellar core; we discuss this further below.